ssjshields/archetype-counter/.github/README.md

 > Client theme.xml, font values and graphical assets (AC folder) are inserted into the currently installed theme list

 ### How does the Counter work?
-> In a nutshell; it uses OCR and several other utilities to scan screenshots of monster names and compares them against a list
+> OCR and several other utilities are used to scan screenshots of monster names and compares them against a list

 > Monster nameplates processed using images passed through an [Imagemagick](https://imagemagick.org/index.php) formula by realmadrid1809